UW-Hydro/VIC/README.txt

             cells with no information in the snowband file, VIC issues a warning and sets the cells to have 1 band, with Tfactor = 0 and Pfactor = 1.

+Moved check for soil moisture > max to initialize_model_state.c

+         Files affected:

+         read_initial_model_state.c
+         initialize_model_state.c

+         Description:

+         For initializing the model state the check for soil moist > max moist was moved from read_initial_model_state.c to initialize_model_state.c.
+The check is performed on all veg types even if the area fraction = 0.
+There was a situation with EXCESS_ICE = TRUE when the model was trying to distribute moisture values that exceeded max moist to each thermal node in the wetland area when Cl = 0.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r2 to VIC 4.1.0 beta r3 *****